enigma-io/boundless/UITable/README.md

 - __identifier__ `String`
   a unique name for the dataset being consumed; pass a different name to cause the table to fully reset and pull brand new data

+- __jumpToRowIndex__ `Number`
+  fast-forwards scrolling within the table to the specified row index (zero-based) and sets it as the active row

 - __offscreenClass__ `String`
   (default `.ui-offscreen`) provide a custom class for hiding elements if desired (must not use `display: none`)